mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ---

 ### Solution 5: MRT (Multiple Radius Turnpoints)
-*(A scoring adjustment using turnpoint radius modifications based on the pilot's all-up weight, as described on [gagglereport.org](https://gagglereport.org/ballast/mrt).)*
+*(A route-based handicap system where pilots have different turnpoint radii based on their all-up weight.
+Heavier pilots fly a longer route, equalizing the task in real-time rather than through post-task scoring adjustments.
+As described on [gagglereport.org](https://gagglereport.org/ballast/mrt).)*

 **23. How familiar are you with the "MRT" proposal?**
 - [ ] Not familiar